 The Department of Communication has strong linkages to the University Honors program.
 Students in the Department of Communication are among TAMU students tapped for Phi Beta Kappa each year.
 The department also has an Honor Society, Lambda Pi Eta.

 Accepted students will complete at least 18 total honors credits, including:

 - At least 12 total honors credits in Communication

 - At least 9 total honors credits at the 300/400 level

 - At least 6 total honors credits at the 300/400 level in Communication

 - At least 3 honors credits at the 400 level in Communication

 - At least a 3.5 cumulative GPR at Texas A&M upon graduation

 - At least a 3.25 honors GPR at Texas A&M upon graduation

-To learn more about the Communication honors plan, including how to apply, please contact the Assistant Director for Communication Honors, Valerie Wilson.
+To learn more about the Communication honors plan, including how to apply, please contact the Advising Coordinator for Communication Honors, Valerie Wilson.